ditjacobs/project_nextflow_microcredential/README.md

-# project_nextflow_microcredential
+# Project Nextflow microcredential

 ## Introduction

 In this project, I developed a workflow designed to identify significant associations between genetic variants/genes and a specific phenotype, disease, or condition.
 The analysis requires two inputs: a phenotype file and a pVCF (project VCF) file.
 In the initial steps, the pVCF is preprocessed and filtered to retain relevant variants.
-The workflow performs two main types of statistical analysis: single-variant testing.
+The workflow performs single-variant testing.
 Normally, gene-based testing is performed as well.
 Common variants, with a minor allele frequency (MAF) of at least 0.01, allow to be tested individually, as the alternative allele is frequent enough to allow for a powerful statistical analysis.
 Rare and very rare variants, with a MAF below 0.01, do not allow for a single variant analysis due to the lack of statistical power.
 For these latter variants, the cumulative effect of multiple variants within a single gene is tested, under a wide range of assumptions.
 Finally, a report is created with the results.

 The workflow includes 4 modules:
 1. QC_preprocessing_VCF